Farrah Abraham Targeted By The ‘Teen Mom OG’ Cast: ‘She Needs Help’

 According to a new report, Farrah Abraham began feuding with Amber Portwood and Catelynn Lowell earlier this month after Portwood allegedly invited Abraham to attend her upcoming wedding.

-“[Farrah Abraham]’s fellow Teen Mom OG stars, Amber Portwood and Catelynn Lowell, discussed her in an interview… and while the things they said probably weren’t fun to hear, they were definitely true,” The Hollywood Gossip revealed to readers days ago.
+“[Farrah Abraham’s] fellow Teen Mom OG stars, Amber Portwood and Catelynn Lowell, discussed her in an interview… and while the things they said probably weren’t fun to hear, they were definitely true,” the Hollywood Gossip revealed to readers days ago.

-Farrah Abraham’s co-star, Amber Portwood, is getting married in October of this year and while she and Abraham were involved in a physical dispute just months ago during the taping of last year’s Teen Mom OG reunion, Portwood was reportedly open to having Abraham there.
+Farrah Abraham’s co-star Amber Portwood is getting married in October of this year, and while she and Abraham were involved in a physical dispute just months ago during the taping of last year’s Teen Mom OG reunion, Portwood was reportedly open to having Abraham there.

 While Farrah Abraham won’t be taking time off from her busy schedule to attend Portwood and Baier’s wedding ceremony, her boyfriend did take time to address the invite and informed Radar Online that he would consider attending only because he hasn’t “been to a circus in a while, it could be fun!”